gmarkall/nbep-7/README.md

 ## Representing pointers

-The `MemoryPointer` class is used to repre
+The `MemoryPointer` class is used to represent a pointer to memory.
+Whilst there are various details to the implementation the only aspect necessary to consider for EMM development is its initialization.
+The `__init__` method has the following interface:

 ```
 class MemoryPointer: